Updated October 21, 2020

 Should I be worried about the new multi-system inflammatory syndrome being reported in children and adolescents?

 Michigan Department of Health and Human Services (MDHHS) says health experts are still learning about how this new coronavirus spreads.
-Other coronaviruses spread from an infected person to others through:
+It is thought that the SARS-CoV-2 virus spreads from an infected person to others through:

 - Close personal contact, such as touching or shaking hands